thijsvanloef/palworld-server-docker/README.md

 ## Using RCON

 RCON is enabled by default for the palworld-server-docker image.
-Opening the RCON cli is quite easy:
+Opening the RCON CLI is quite easy:

 ```bash
 docker exec -it palworld-server rcon-cli
 ```

-This will open a CLI that use can use to write commands to the Palworld Server.
+This will open a CLI that uses RCON to write commands to the Palworld Server.

 ### List of server commands